MAINE BLACK BEARS NOTCH 4-1 WIN OVER BOSTON COLLEGE EAGLES

-Senior defenseman Jeff Dimmen had a goal and two assists for the Black Bears
+Senior defenseman Jeff Dimmen posts goal and two assists for Black Bears

 ORONO, Maine -- Making his first start in over a month, University of Maine sophomore goalie Shawn Sirman (Blezard Valley, Ontario) responded in stellar fashion, stopping 24 shots en route to a 4-1 victory over third-ranked Boston College on Sunday night at Alfond Arena in Orono, Maine.
 Maine got a goal and two assists from Jeff Dimmen (Colorado Springs, Colo.), while Joey Diamond (Long Beach, N.Y.), Tanner House (Cochrane, Alberta) and Brian Flynn (Lynnfield, Mass.) each added a goal and an assist.
 The Black Bears improve to 11-6-4 on the season and 8-4-2 in Hockey East play.
 Boston College falls to 15-6-0 overall and 11-5-0 in conference play.

 Joey Diamond broke a scoreless tie 4:33 into the first period on his ninth goal of the season.
 The play developed when Jeff Dimmen carried the puck into the Eagle zone with Maine on the power play.
 Dimmen hit Brian Flynn with a pass in the right circle.
 Flynn walked in on Boston College goaltender John Muse before sliding a pass to Diamond who one-touched the pass into the back of the net on Muse's blocker side.